code-with-amitk/Code-examples/Companies-Coding-Rounds/amd/README.md

 ## 3. WHY YOU WANT TO JOIN AMD?
  - I am electronics Engineer, fond of semiconductor devices.
- - AMD is working on high end microprocessors which can process Big data/high performance computing.
+ - AMD is working on high end processors which can process Big data/high performance computing.
 Machine learning.
  - Fascinating products AMD is designing:
       a.
 Medical: improve image quality of internal organs.
       b.
 Education: virtual reality in the classrooms.